trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 `Line2`.
 We will replace this line segment in the outer boundary chain with a cubic spline.

-First, we remove the `"Line2"` curve from the `Outer` chain with the command
+First, we remove the `"Line2"` curve from the `"Outer"` chain with the command
 ```julia
 removeOuterBoundaryCurveWithName!(sandbox_project, "Line2")
 ```
 !!! tip "Outer curve removal"
-    Alternatively, we can remove the curve `"Line2"` using its index in the `Outer` boundary chain.
+    Alternatively, we can remove the curve `"Line2"` using its index in the `"Outer"` boundary chain.
     ```julia
     removeOuterBoundaryCurveAtIndex!(sandbox_project, 3)